The Reid-MacLeod Steam Turbine Locomotive

 The Reid-MacLeod steam turbine was scrapped in about 1940.

-I am not aware of any models of the Reid-MacLeod steam turbine in any scale.
+I am not aware of any kits or ready-to-run models of the Reid-MacLeod steam turbine in any scale.

 British Pathe have a 9 minute film of the Reid-Macleod steam turbine locomotive at the British Empire Exhibition.